 In a separate bowl, mix together the flour, cinnamon, and salt.
 Add to the potato mixture.
 Mix until smooth.

-Bake pies for 45 to 50 minutes or until a knife inserted into its center comes out clean.
+Bake pies for 45 to 50 minutes, or until a knife inserted into the centers come out clean.

-2. If you tell your kids it is pie and leave out the words sweet potato, they are more likely to take that first bite.
+If you tell your kids it is pie and leave out the words "sweet potato," they are more likely to take that first bite.
 After that bite, they'll be hooked and you can talk as much as you like about the pie's ingredients.